Investing in AI Demand Letters for Your Personal Injury Practice?

 Value: Dependent Upon Circumstances

 When you license Settlement Intelligence you are granted access and can start using the program the same day.
 In most cases, you can go from licensing to generating your first demand letter the same day.
-While some customers choose to hit the ground running and start using the workflows right away, others take advantage of the free onboarding and training offered.
+While some customers choose to hit the ground running and start using the workflows right away, others take advantage of the free onboarding offered.

 Superior support is also a pillar of the Settlement Intelligence brand.
 Customers can expect a response to support tickets within 24 hours.